Summary

 What do people want in return?

-Regarding the points side, many we’re discouraged by existing “schemes” and even when entertained, initial perceptions of complexity remained.
+Regarding the points side, many we’re discouraged by existing “schemes” and even when entertained, initial feelings of apprehension due to the complexity.

 Regarding cash, their focus if there was a limit, what was being traded, and how to track data and transactions.